 I am sure I utter the sentiment of all my brethren when I say we participate sincerely in the feelings expressed from the Bar.
 We, too, gentlemen, have sustained a loss it will be difficult, if not impossible to repair.
 In performing the arduous duties assigned to us, we have long been aided by the diligent research and lucid reasoning of him whose loss we unite with you in deploring.
 We too, gentlemen, in common with you, have lost the estimable friend in the powerful advocate.
+122

 On February 20, both houses of Congress adjourned for the funeral, which was widely attended.
 Southard's eulogy was later printed.
 Today, the Wirt Vault marks Wirt's burial spot in Congressional Cemetery.
+125

+His dearest father.

-"al ca J4 Min deakent father Attorney General of the Unites States.
+Attorney General of the United

+States.
 Baltimore